MA in Text & Performance Studies with distinction from King’s College London & The Royal Academy of Dramatic Art (RADA)

 Bachelor of Arts in Dramatic Art (Honours) from the University of the Witwatersrand, Johannesburg

-He has been lauded for his dramaturgy and directing of productions of new work, having directed ten premieres – six of them new South African plays.
+He has been a leading figure in the South African theatrical landscape for well over a decade.
+His influential work as a director, dramaturg, and playwright includes award-winning and imaginative theatre across a wide range of forms.
+Amongst his 25 professional directing credits are eleven world premieres – six of them being new South African plays.
 His playful and cheeky takes on world-classics are also a key feature of his portfolio.